pradeep3sep/interviewquestion/README JavaScript.md

 What are the advantages of Getters and Setters\
 Can I add getters and setters using defineProperty method\
 What is a decorator\
-What is an empty statement and purpose of it\
 How do you get metadata of a module\
-hat is a comma operator\
-What is the advantage of a comma operator\
 What is an object initializer\
 What are the DOM methods available for constraint validation\
 What are the available constraint validation DOM properties\